A successful financial planning relationship depends on a planner’s ability to dive deep into a client’s core values. But when… Read More

 The Expanding Expertise of a Financial Planner

-Register for the upcoming eMoney Advisor continuing education (CE) webinar on Thursday, January 13, 2022, at 2:00 p.m.
-ET as Financial Planning Education Consultant, Sasha Grabenstetter, AFC®, and guest panelists discuss the expanding number of roles in the financial advice industry and offer guidance for understanding the training, education, and experience of each financial professional as we all look to better serve our clients.
+Hear from Financial Planning Education Consultant, Sasha Grabenstetter, AFC®, and guest panelists discuss the expanding number of roles in the financial advice industry and offer guidance for understanding the training, education, and experience of each financial professional in our eMoney webinar.

 1 eMoney, Planning with Purpose Research, July 2021, Advisors n=393, End clients n=391